pluggee/R1000AX/README.md

 1- Clone (or update) [KiCADLibs](https://github.com/pluggee/KiCADLibs) locally IN THE SAME DIRECTORY AS THIS REPO, this will include the required schematic symbols
-2- Clone (or update) [pack3d](https://github.com/pluggee/pack3d) repo, this will include 3D models for PCB 3D view 3- Set KISYS3DMOD variable to point to your local **pack3d** repo, you can do this in the main KiCAD window **Preferences** -> **Configure Paths**
+2- Clone (or update) [pack3d](https://github.com/pluggee/pack3d) repo, this will include 3D models for PCB 3D view 3- Set KISYS3DMOD variable to point to your local **pack3d** repo, you can do this in the main KiCAD window by

+**Preferences** -> **Configure Paths**

 License